joelparkerhenderson/demo-tofu-aws/README.md

 * a virtual database using AWS RDS with PostgreSQL

+* a simple storage service using an AWS S3 bucket.

 To also set up:

 * a key pair for SSH access to the virtual server